wantoe/abc/README.md

 open the source code ICCS CW4 By whet20  believer_and_doubter FINAL.nlogo, using Netlogo.
 Click setup, then click go.

-Analysis on the ABM can be found in CW4 for submission.docx
+Analysis on the ABM can be found in CW4 for submission.docx Instruction on the assignment can be found in ICCS_CW2_2020.pdf